Christoph197/cs1302-spring-2014-hw/README.md

 that assignment should indicate what <code>.java</code> files need to be completed.

+The <code>README.md</code> for each assignment also includes the submission instructions.

+## Downloading the Repository

+In order to work on your homework assignments this semester, you'll need to "clone" the repository into your <code>nike.cs.uga.edu</code> account for Homework 1.
+Don't worry about what that exactly means at the moment.
+We'll cover <code>git</code> and other kinds of version control once we're a little further into the semester.
+Once you've "cloned" the repository once, you only need to "pull" changes from it in order to get the latest version (explained below).
+Here is how you can "clone" the repository in order to start working on Homework 1.

+ 1. Login to your <code>nike.cs.uga.edu</code> account via SSH.
+ 2. Ensure that you're in your home directory by typing the following command into the prompt in the terminal shell:

+    ```
+    $ cd ~
+    ```
+ 3. t

 ## Getting the Latest Homework Assignments

+In order to get the latest ver

 ## Markdown Syntax